 The CWCB currently holds ISF water rights on the following segments of stream (Table 2).
 There are no ISF rights decreed on the Little Cimarron River downstream from the headgate of the Butte Ditch, which includes the proposed "Reach 2" for this acquisition.
-See Exhibit B.
+See map at Exhibit A. Table 2: Existing ISF Water Rights

 Case No. Stream Segment Length (miles) Amount Approp.
-Date 4-84CW396 Little Cimarron River headwaters to headgate Butte Ditch 16.4 2 cfs (1/10-12/31) 5/4/1984 4-84CW398 Cimarron River confl Ltl Cimarron to confl Gunnison R. 3.7 16 cfs (1/10-12/31) 5/4/1984
+Date 4-84CW396 Little Cimarron River Headwaters to Headgate Butte Ditch 16.4 2 cfs (year round) 5/4/1984 4-84CW398 Cimarron River Confl Ltl Cimarron to Confl Gunnison R. 3.7 16 cfs (year round) 5/4/1984